blw-ofag-ufag/eCH-0261/README.md

 # eCH-0261

-This is the repository for technical artefacts related to eCH-0261 Agrardate -- Betriebs- und Unternehmensstammdaten.
+This is the repository for technical artefacts related to eCH-0261 Agrardate - Betriebs- und Unternehmensstammdaten.
+Primarily, this repo contains:

 * XSDs
 * UML diagrams